 The Sixth Amendment guarantees the right to legal counsel at all significant stages of a criminal proceeding.
 This right is so important that there is an associated right given to people who are unable to pay for legal assistance to have counsel appointed and paid for by the government.
-The federal criminal justice system and all states have procedures for appointing counsel for indigent defendants.
+Both the federal and state criminal justice systems have procedures for appointing counsel for indigent defendants.

-Assert Your Rights: Consult With a Criminal Defense Attorney
+Assert Your Sixth Amendment Rights: Consult with an Attorney